Ready to be your own boss and make money online?

 Don’t be.
 Currently, it is not mandatory in India to have an Aadhaar number to earn money.
 However, Aadhaar is being made mandatory for almost everything.

 From mobile phones to bank accounts to mutual fund investments, you need to link your Aadhaar.
-I wouldn’t be surprised if one day PAN card gets discontinued and replaced with Aadhaar.
+I wouldn’t be surprised if PAN card gets discontinued and replaced with Aadhaar.

 To avoid nasty surprises, if you are planning to work from home and make money, enroll for Aadhaar.